JeanBonBeurre34/cc-agent/README.md

 The file will be downloaded on the C&C server and stored on inside a local folder named received_file.

 ### Take a screenshot on the remote host
-The C&C support taking a screenshot
+The agent support taking a screenshot
 To initiate take a screenshot just type:
 ```bash
 python client.py --command "screenshot"